 Historic predators: An enclosed diorama by Blue Rhino Studio shows a terror bird, an extinct, flightless predatory bird that lived in the Ozarks.
 Terror birds are believed to have been very nimble and swift, and commonly hunted wild horses.

 Deeper within the museum, the music shifts from the peaceful tones of a flute to tunes reminiscent of the Wild West and Civil War period, signaling a shift to America’s more recent history.
 Housed within a 6,500-square-foot expansion wing, this section of the museum opens with photos and memorabilia from notable figures of the American West, perhaps none more so than William F. Cody, aka Buffalo Bill.

-The galleries then transition to the Civil War period, which contain items like a lock of Abraham Lincoln’s hair, 19th-century newspapers and weaponry.
+The galleries then transition to the Civil War period, which contain items like a lock of George Washington’s hair, 19th-century newspapers and weaponry.
 Including artifacts from this period was important to the museum team given Missouri’s role as a battleground state during the war.
 “This was one of the few places in the country where you saw brother fighting against brother and neighbor fighting against neighbor because there was such a deep divide right here,” Stephenson says.

 A Conservation Legacy

 The final room of the museum digs deeper into the importance of conservation.
 One side of the space honors President Theodore Roosevelt and his National Park Service legacy.
 On the other side stands an emblem of American conservation: a taxidermied buffalo, a species that was brought back from the brink of extinction.
 “It serves as a memento of where we’ve come because of conservation efforts,” Stephenson says.
 “If there were not conservation efforts in place to protect the species, we wouldn’t have this today.”